Three sentenced after 2016 attack on Ruapehu mayor Don Cameron and his wife in Raetihi

 "I anticipate that they never conceived that they would be subject to an attack like this within the community where they had previously felt safe and secure."

-A pre-sentence report identified that Machaela and Nirvana had a very difficult background, Judge Crayton said.
+A pre-sentence report stated Machaela and Nirvana had a very difficult background, Judge Crayton said.

 He sentenced Machaela, who had no previous convictions, to six months' community detention and 18 months' supervision on two charges of injuring with intent to injure.